 This annual lighting festival hosts both Danish and international artists.
 They put on installations, architectural lights, art and more.
 This is a great way to see Copenhagen’s winter under a different light (pun intended).

 8. Experience a relaxed stay in the capital

 Visiting Copenhagen is a thrill all year long, with its fabulous attractions, beautiful architecture and tantalising boutiques.
 As the largest city and capital of Denmark, it is perfect for a weekend getaway.

 As winter is the “off-season”, this means the city will be less busy than in summer.
-There will be, not only more availability, but a chance to spend more quality time at each attraction you want to visit.
+There'll not only be more availability of activities and accommodation, but also a chance to spend more quality time at each attraction you want to visit.

-Wander around the cobbled-stone streets and visit some of the best attractions at your leisure.
+Wander around the cobblestone streets and visit some of the best attractions at your leisure.
 You could also take a boat tour, see Hans Christian Andersen’s Little Mermaid, and visit the local Christmas market.
-And don’t forget to taste the local food at the food markets.
+And don’t forget to taste the irresistible food in Copenhagen.

 Local tip: Depending on what you want to visit, getting the Copenhagen Card may be the best value for your stay.
 It includes entrances to attractions all over the city, from Tivoli Gardens to an array of history and art museums.
 But you also benefit from free public transport!

-- Take a city break to Copenhagen, and the other Scandinavian capitals
+- Visit Copenhagen on a city break to the Scandinavian capitals

 9. Try skiing in the city centre of Copenhagen